JacksonKearl/6905-Proj/README.md

 ## The Engine

-The Ambgen substitution engine features two distinct stages: a conflict detection step, where we walk the recipe tree from the root downwards, marking nodes which are not permissible under the given environment, followed by a conflict resolution step, where we walk the conflicting nodes from the leaves upwards, repeatedly calling a modular, two stage conflict resolution algorithm.
+The FreeFood substitution engine features two distinct stages: a conflict detection step, where we walk the recipe tree from the root downwards, marking nodes which are not permissible under the given environment, followed by a conflict resolution step, where we walk the conflicting nodes from the leaves upwards, repeatedly calling a modular, two stage conflict resolution algorithm.

-Ambgen works off of a representation of instructions as a recursive LISP-like language consisting of lists of `(symbol ((arg1: val1)... )` pairs, where the first element of a given list is some means of combination for the rest of the items in that list, which may be either lists themselves, or the `(symbol ((arg1: val1)... )` pair discussed above.
+FreeFood works off of a representation of instructions as a recursive LISP-like language consisting of lists of `(symbol ((arg1: val1)... )` pairs, where the first element of a given list is some means of combination for the rest of the items in that list, which may be either lists themselves, or the `(symbol ((arg1: val1)... )` pair discussed above.